Frequently asked questions

-You should find out as much as you can about the history of bottles that you’re interested in to buy.
-You should find out about the storage conditions and find out as much as possible about when and where it was obtained by the seller.
-A bottles provenance — its source, life cycle, and storage — is of the utmost importance when buying and selling a bottle online.
+We find out as much as we can about the history of bottles we are interested in buying.
+We find out about the storage conditions and find out as much as possible about when and where it was obtained by the seller.
+A bottles provenance — its source, life cycle, and storage — is of the utmost importance when buying a bottle online.
 In general, one can say that a bottle should look its age.

 The source of the bottle.

 Where was the bottle that is on offer obtained?
 Was it at one of the major auction houses or in a store?
 Is there documentation available to support this?
 Is it just an odd bottle the seller is offering or is it from a cellar of a genuine collector who really cares about spirits and wine and stored them in impeccable conditions?
 How many bottles does a store offer?
 Are they specialists in vintage bottles?

 There are key indicators that should alert you to problems with older bottles.
 The most common visible factor indication poor storage is seepage, low levels and raised or sunken corks, indicating exposure to fluctuations in temperature.